High performing schools and systems - what makes the difference?

-In this section we will bring together some key resources, research and commentary
+We bring together some key resources, research and commentary.

 To find out why some schools succeed where others do not, McKinsey studied 25 of the world's school systems, including 10 of the top performers.
 The experience of these top school systems suggest that three things matter most: